-to meet people who have the same interests as you and gives you something else to focus on apart from your studies.
-The University hosts over 120 clubs, societies and community projects; joining one or some of these will help you to make the journey between your accommodation and the classroom.
+There is a lot more to Britain than what you will see on the journey between your accommodation and the classroom.
 So long as you are sensible, travel is safe here.
-If you stay in hostels, you will meet friendly people more easily than you
+If you stay in hostels, you will meet friendly people more easily than you would in a hotel.